google-marketing-solutions/crmint/docsource/docs/quickstart/tutorial.md

 1. Open your CRMint instance <a href="https://xxxxxx.appspot.com" id="crm-launch" target="_blank">&lt;Project ID not set&gt;</a>.

-1. Download the pre-built pipeline [train_evaluate_model.json](https://storage.googleapis.com/crmint-public/templates/pipelines/bqml/train_evaluate_model.json).
+1. Download the pre-built pipeline <a href="https://storage.googleapis.com/crmint-public/templates/pipelines/bqml/train_evaluate_model.json" download target="_blank">train_evaluate_model.json</a>.

 1. Import the pipeline in your CRMint instance with the right **Import** button.